Observation of superradiant bursts in a cascaded quantum system

-which represents a mixture of coherent states with amplitudes $\alpha(\phi) = \sqrt{P_k^c} + \expu^{\imu\phi} \sqrt{P_k^\text{inc}}$, homogeneously sampled over the phase $\phi$.
-This ``mixed coherent state'' has the necessary property that its total power $\braket{\dg{\hat a}_k \hat a_k } = P_k^c + P_k^\text{inc}$ is larger than its coherent part $|\braket{\hat a_k}|^2=P_k^c$.
-Moreover, we can still straight-forwardly solve the atomic dynamics of the $k^\text{th}$ atom given this input state by solving the optical Bloch equation for each phase $\phi$.
-We then numerically compute the output's coherent and incoherent parts $P_{k+1}^c$ and $P_{k+1}^\text{inc}$, respectively, by integrating over $\phi$~\cite{supplemental}.
-We apply this method iteratively to each atom and finally obtain the output power $P_f = P_{N+1}$.
-In addition, we average the simulated time traces over a truncated Gaussian distribution of $\beta_f$ values to account for thermal fluctuations of the atomic position relative to the nanofiber surface and fit the corresponding mean and standard deviation to the experimental data, yielding 0.0112 and 0.0065, respectively~\cite{supplemental}.
+In addition, we average the simulated time traces over a truncated Gaussian distribution of $\beta_f$-values to account for thermal fluctuations of the atomic position relative to the nanofiber surface and fit the corresponding mean and standard deviation to the experimental data, yielding $\bar\beta_f=0.0112$ and $\sigma _\beta=0.0065$, respectively~\cite{liedl2023collective, supplemental}.
 Notably, we only need these two free parameters to obtain quantitative agreement with the data throughout the whole parameter space studied in this work.
-We numerically checked that the finite width of the excitation pulse and the inhomogeneous spread of coupling strengths does not qualitatively alter the dynamics~\cite{supplemental}.
-The quantitative agreement of our model with the data attests that our system can indeed be modeled as a cascaded quantum system.
+We numerically confirmed that the finite duration of the excitation pulse and the inhomogeneous spread of coupling strengths does not qualitatively alter the observed dynamics~\cite{supplemental}.
+The quantitative agreement of our model with the data attests that our system can indeed be modeled as a cascaded quantum system and that our mixed coherent state approximation is justified.
+Other methods that account for incoherent dynamics beyond the mean field typically rely on higher order cumulant expansions~\cite{kusmierek2023higherorder}.
+To our knowledge, while these models are solvable in polynomial time, the solution for more than a few hundred atoms remains elusive.